phoopee3/creating-blocks-using-acf/ACF Blocks.md

 # Block Registered

-At this point we can go see that the block is registered and starting to show up in the block editor.
+At this point we can go to the block editor and see that the block is registered correctly and shows up in the list of available blocks.

+However if we click on it, nothing happens because the block is not hooked up to ACF yet.

 ![right fit](assets/split-image-block-in-block-editor.png)